Imbalanced Earth? Tug of Sun, Moon Drives Planet's Plate Motion

 Research Shows San Andreas Fault May Be Overdue For Large Earthquake

 CALIPATRIA, CA - JUNE 30: Small mud volcanoes grow above the southern San Andreas Fault near the Salton Sea on June 30 near Calipatria, California.
-Scientists have discovered that human-created changes affecting the Salton Sea appear to be why California's massive "Big One" earthquake is more than 100 years overdue and is building up for the greatest disaster ever to hit Los Angeles and Southern California.
-Researchers found that the San Andreas Fault strands under the 45-mile long rift lake have generated at least five 7.0 or larger quakes about every 180 years.
-This ended in the early 20th century when authorities stopped massive amounts of Colorado River water from periodically flooding into this sub-sea level desert basin.
-Such floods regularly trigger major quakes and relieve building seismic pressure, but the last big earthquake on the southern San Andreas was about 325 years ago.
+Scientists have discovered that human-created changes effecting the Salton Sea appear to be the reason why California's massive "Big One" earthquake is more than 100 years overdue and building up for the greatest disaster ever to hit Los Angeles and Southern California.
+Researchers found that strands of the San Andreas Fault under the 45-mile long rift lake have have generated at least five 7.0 or larger quakes about every 180 years.
+This ended in the early 20th century when authorities stopped massive amounts of Colorado River water from periodically flooding the into this sub-sea level desert basin.
+Such floods used to regularly trigger major quakes and relieve building seismic pressure but the last big earthquake on the southern San Andreas was about 325 years ago.
 Dangerous new fault branches that could trigger a 7.8 quake have recently been discovered under the Salton Sea.
+David McNew/Getty Images

 Earth's Tectonic Plates Moving Due to Sun's Attraction to Moon